-The normal price for the tunnel is around £70 - £100 per journey for a large estate car, prices do increase slightly for larger vehicles.
+Prices for the tunnel are around £70 - £100 per journey for a large estate car or van, prices can increase slightly for larger vehicles.

 When you've hit the ground in Calais it's around 9 hours to Morzine with the obligatory coffee pit stops.

-Flying to Morzine can a hassle free way to travel.
-Morzine is situated only 1 hour from Geneva International Airport and is serviced by the likes of Swiss Air, BA, Easy Jet and Jet2.
-These suppliers fly out from most UK main UK.
+Though you can consider flights to Lyon in the summer, Geneva is by far the closest and best serviced airport of the two, located just over an hour away from Morzine.
+Flying to Morzine can be a hassle free way to travel.
+It is serviced by the likes of Swiss Air, BA, Easy Jet and Jet2.
+These suppliers fly out from most UK airports.
 The flight times vary but are around 1.5hrs from most UK Airports to Geneva.

-Once you have cleared arrivals you will need a transfer up to Morzine which takes approximately 1 hour 15 minutes.
-We recommend booking your transfer from Geneva Airport with Skiidy Gonzales.
+Finding a transfer up to Morzine is easy.
+Of course your bike makes taking a taxi impossible, so we recommend booking your transfer from Geneva Airport with Skiidy Gonzales.
 If you book with MTB Beds you will receive a discount code making it even more economical.
-No other company has as many vans as Skiidy Gonzales runs in the summer, which means your transfer to Morzine will be quick and easy.
+No other company has as many vans as Skiidy Gonzales in the summer, which means your transfer to Morzine will be quick and straight forward.

 Important note; You cannot book a cheap transfer at the airport and expect a quick departure.
 There are some budget companies that can take your money at the airport, You'll be lucky to leave within afew hours of arrival, if at all during the quieter summer months.
 The reliable, efficient companies must have a pre-booking due to Swiss transport law.